2014 ‘Wide Open Road’ Pinot Noir

 Pinot Noir is dead sexy.
 Enigmatic, because it requires the right vineyard sites in cooler regions and is unforgiving of sloppy viticulture.
 Inspiring, because it does not conform to formulaic winemaking but requires imagination as much as experience.
 Frustrating, as the slightest mistake can have disastrous consequences.
 When everything comes together the resultant wines are seductive, addictive and memorable.

 All the fruit was handpicked and chilled before crushing.
-We used up to 20% whole bunches in various small fermenters, some wild ferments and plunging 3/day during the first part of fermentation.
+All fermenters are open topped and hand plunged.
+One fermenter (1/3rd) is 100% whole bunch, 1/3rd is fermented with 20% whole bunches and the last third is destemmed.
+We use a combination of wild and inoculated ferment regimes.
 When nearly dry, a selection of German, French and Belgian backpackers used their feet to crush the whole bunches and extend the ferment.
-Aging in 500L puncheon for 6 months has added complexity and length.
+Aging in 500L puncheon for 4 months has added complexity and length.

 The 2014 Wide Open Road Pinot Noir is an early release style of Pinot Noir owing as much to Cru Beaujolais as to Mercurey.
 A beautiful cerise colour, bright with purple edges it’s the colour of a fully blown street racer with pretensions of respectability…Aromas:Lifted cherry, raspberry, roast almond, damp earth and thunderstorms in April.
 The palate is plump, round and succulent with fine layers of finishing tannin.
 There are elements of spicy oak, stalky complexity and floral nuance and it’s a well balanced drink.
 Smash it down with chicken thigh cooked in lemon, a warm lentil salad and salsa verde of tarragon, lemon, capers and parsley.Return to the Wines